 (Know other AIs: adaptive AI, generative AI & what generative AI means for cybersecurity.)

-Multimodal AI gives users the ability to provide multiple data modalities and generate outputs with those modalities.
+In contrast, multimodal AI gives users the ability to provide multiple data modalities and generate outputs with those modalities.
 For example, if you give a multimodal system both text and images, it can produce both text and images.

-Remember how we discussed modality?
-A multimodal AI system actually consists of many unimodal neural networks.
+Bringing back the topic of modality: A multimodal AI system actually consists of many unimodal neural networks.
 These make up the input module, which receives multiple data types.

 Multimodal AIs would require large amounts of diverse data for it to be trained effectively.
 Collecting and labeling these data is expensive and time-consuming.

-Multiple modalities display various kinds and intensities of noise at various times, and they aren't necessarily temporally aligned.
+Multiple modalities display various kinds and intensities of noise at various times, and they aren't necessarily temporally (time) aligned.
 The diverse nature of multimodal data makes the effective fusion of many modalities difficult, too.

 One of the biggest challenges of multimodal translation is making sure the model can comprehend the semantic information and connections between text, audio, and images.
 It's also difficult to create representations that effectively capture such multimodal data.